Posted in: Ideas for your websiteLast update: 30/03/20

-- Creativity.
-The other side of inspiration: your customers love to post their outfits online and share their creativity with others. #OOTD #WhatIWore #StreetStyle
+- Creativity – another side of inspiration: your customers love to post their outfits online and share their creativity with others. #OOTD #WhatIWore #StreetStyle

 And if you can tap into just some of those ways that people express themselves online… your brand will be headed for success.

-Release your favorite piece with an Instagram sweepstakes
+Release your favorite piece with an Instagram Giveaway

 If you want to get some instant attention for your latest capsule collection, then try a simple giveaway.
 It’s a low commitment campaign – your followers just have to comment on one of your posts – but it will showcase your favorite items.

-Take a look at this Instagram giveaway from Oh So Her.
-To celebrate a new lifestyle collection, they gave away two pairs of monogrammed pyjamas, which they expected to be a top-selling product.
+Take a look at this Instagram Giveaway from Oh So Her.
+To celebrate a new lifestyle collection, they gave away two pairs of monogrammed pajamas, which they expected to be a top-selling product.
 Everyone who commented on the post and tagged a friend had a chance to win.